CVE-2025-48067

 Impact

-The primary impact of this vulnerability includes potential exfiltration of secrets stored in OctoPrint's configuration and system files.
-Additionally, the vulnerability could be exploited to affect host availability by removing important runtime files.
+The primary impact of this vulnerability is the potential exfiltration of secrets stored inside OctoPrint's configuration files and other system files that OctoPrint has read access to.
+Additionally, attackers could impact host availability by removing important runtime files.
 However, the impact is somewhat limited as it requires an attacker to have an account with file upload permissions (GitHub Advisory).

 Mitigation and workarounds